MicrosoftDocs/windows-powershell-docs/docset/windows/addsadministration/move-addirectoryserveroperationmasterrole.md

 You can also set the parameter to a directory server object variable, such as `$<localDirectoryServerObject>`.

-The **Move-ADDirectoryServerOperationMasteRole** cmdlet provides two options for moving operation master roles:
+The **Move-ADDirectoryServerOperationMasterRole** cmdlet provides two options for moving operation master roles:

 **Role transfer**, which involves transferring roles to be moved by running the cmdlet using the *Identity* parameter to specify the current role holder and the *OperationMasterRole* parameter to specify the roles for transfer.
 This is the recommended option.